Arabia

 2. Arabia Deserta—the el-Badieh or “Great Wilderness” of the Arabs

-From this name is derived the name by which the nomadic tribes who wandered this region are known, the “Bedaween,” or, more generally, “Bedouin.”
+From this name is derived the name by which the nomadic tribes who wandered this region are still known, the “Bedaween,” or, more generally, “Bedouin.”

 It consisted of all the northwest portion of the country.

-Bible facts
+Bible facts about Arabia

 More information